 Martin Bird is an authority on the life of Elgar and the editor of the Elgar Society Journal.
 He studied music at school in the days when the A-level syllabus always included a work by Elgar and was bowled over by The Dream of Gerontius, a work he has since conducted.
 After graduating from the University of Kent and Canterbury with a degree in Economic and Social History and a subsequent career with British Airways, Martin now spends his time playing the double bass, and researching the life of Elgar.
 His dabblings in the backwaters of Victorian and Edwardian music history have resulted in a research database that has grown to over six million words.
 The database includes transcriptions of all letters to and from Elgar he has managed to locate plus full transcriptions of all surviving Elgar family diaries.
 These together form the basis of the Collected Correspondence series.
 In 2016 Martin was awarded the Elgar Society Medal ‘for his significant scholarship in editing the Elgar diaries and correspondence’.

-Volumes of the Collected Correspondence edition can be obtained through all good book stores, specialist music shops and wholesalers, or directly from the publisher at the addresses below.
+Volumes of the Collected Correspondence edition can be obtained through all good book stores, specialist music shops and wholesalers, or directly from the publisher.
+For details, visit the How to Purchase page.

 Series V Vol.4 : xviii + 430 pages ; 152mm x 232mm ; 8 plates containing 26 monochrome illustrations